enright/liftA-syntax/README.md

 }, { context: "all the other context" }]);
 ```

 The properties and functions added to Function.prototype recognize when a function has an arity of 1 (has one parameter).
 When you use a combinator, a special property is added to your function that is a "lifted" arrow version of your function.
 It has the arrow signature.
 The combinators use this lifted version.
+If you use the combinators on one-parameter functions that take a tuple but that do not return a tuple, things will not work well.
+If you use the combinators on one-parameter functions that do not return anything, you will get undefined, which probably will not work well.
+Please write code carefully and unit test your functions.

 Writing _functions of x returning x_ that deal with values, not tuples, lets you write and test much simpler code that can combine into powerful, complex arrows.
 But it is typical to need to move data from context (t.second) to data (t.first) - and vice versa - at various points.
 You need to understand both tuple-aware and single-value forms.